 Although in the Chinese offer, one can find most of the photovoltaic modules, it should be remembered that they are manufactured for distribution worldwide.
-Therefore, they do not always comply with the European requirements.
+Therefore, they do not always comply with European requirements.
 That is why it is crucial to familiarize oneself with the law in force in the EU before importing and ensure that all the components comply with it.

 First of all, it is necessary to obtain the CE marking and all the documents related to it.
 To put such a mark on the panels, they must undergo tests checking their conformity to all the applicable requirements.
-After testing the product, the inspection company draws up a report.
-It allows issuing a CE certificate of conformity by the certification body.
+After testing the product, the inspection company draws up a test report.
+It allows issuing a certificate of conformity by the certification body.
 Based on these documents, the manufacturer has the right to issue a declaration of conformity and affix the CE mark on the solar panels.
 It is also necessary to carry out tests in terms of meeting the EN 1090-1 standard.
 The standard concerns the introduction to the European market of a steel or aluminum building structure.
 It entitles the manufacturer to issue a Declaration of Performance (DoP).

 Range of tests for substructures intended for the construction of photovoltaic power plants: